kalverra/kalverra.github.io/content/tech-explainers/cryptocurrencies.md

 [^9]: As an avid gamer, these are pretty lame.
 Personally I don't think video games and cryptocurrencies will mix very well in the future, but I guess we'll see.

-[^10]: Writing this actually inspired me to read [this book](https://www.goodreads.com/en/book/show/722412) on the history of the people responsible for creating the computer, and later, the internet.
-It's fascinating just how revolutionary these ideas were back then.
-The creation of the computer also had a lot more psychologists involved than I would have ever guessed.

-[^11]: This process often uses a specialized piece of computer hardware called a GPU, or graphics card.
+[^10]: This process often uses a specialized piece of computer hardware called a GPU, or graphics card.
 They're typically used by people who do a lot of visual work on their computers like animations and 3D models.
 They're also used by people like me who play a lot of video games on their computer.
 So I'm very eager for Proof-of-Stake to happen for not only environmental reasons, but also because people keep buying all the graphics cards and I cannot get one to play games with!

-[^12]: If you'd like to learn about investing strategies and how markets work, [these](https://www.goodreads.com/book/show/40242274-a-random-walk-down-wall-street) [books](https://www.goodreads.com/book/show/106835.The_Intelligent_Investor) [are](https://www.goodreads.com/book/show/38315.Fooled_by_Randomness) [great](https://www.goodreads.com/book/show/381355.The_Bogleheads_Guide_to_Investing).
+[^11]: If you'd like to learn about investing strategies and how markets work, [these](https://www.goodreads.com/book/show/40242274-a-random-walk-down-wall-street) [books](https://www.goodreads.com/book/show/106835.The_Intelligent_Investor) [are](https://www.goodreads.com/book/show/38315.Fooled_by_Randomness) [great](https://www.goodreads.com/book/show/381355.The_Bogleheads_Guide_to_Investing).
 Here's a [cheat-sheet](https://www.reddit.com/r/personalfinance/wiki/investing) if you're not quite that *invested* in the topic.